Achieving “Near Zero” Refrigerant Emissions in HVAC Systems

 Robert Johnson, Environmental Support Solutions

-The leak repair requirements, under Title VI Section 608 of the Clean Air Act Amendments of 1990, require that when an owner or operator of an appliance that normally contains a refrigerant charge of more than 50 pounds discovers that refrigerant is leaking at a rate that would exceed the applicable trigger rate during a 12-month period, the owner or operator must take corrective action.
+The leak repair requirements, under Title VI Section 608 of the Clean Air Act Amendments of 1990, require that when an owner or operator of an appliance that normally contains a refrigerant charge of more than 50 pounds discovers that it is leaking at a rate that would exceed the applicable trigger rate during a 12-month period, the owner or operator must take corrective action.
 The Clean Air Act also requires that refrigerant emissions vented into the atmosphere during installation, service or retirement of equipment be minimized.

 For all appliances that have a refrigerant charge of more than 50 pounds, the following leak rates for a 12-month period are applicable: